xiang1103/KD-Language-Transfer/README.md

     - Specialist model at chemistry/material science/other kinds of scientific knowledge
     - Pre-trained models that are successful at doing specific tasks (ex: Chemformer, MolGPT).
 We might need these as the student model (No models found)
 - [ ] Select specific tasks from drug editing to use (start with ACL paper)
+- [ ] Literature review on Foundation Models approach
+- [ ] Literature review on ChemReasoner
 - [ ] Student Model search
 - [ ] Teacher Model search
 - [ ] Find suitable datasets